retrosnob/retrosnob.github.io/pythonbook.md

 ## Vocabulary
 **Intialisation**
-Creating and giving a variable it's first value, e.g. `x = 5`
+Creating and giving a variable it's first value, e.g. `x = 5` **Assignment**
+Giving a variable its first or a new value.
+In Python, initialisation and assignment are the same except the initialisation is a special term used for the *first* assignment.

 ## Exercises
 1. Which of the following are valid variable names in Python?